dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.91 - Automatically set the mesh skin mode to dual quaternion for cast exports, (you need to manually do this with other formats).
 - 1.92 - Update program library for TGA export.
 - 1.93 - Update program library for bug fixes, ui improvements, and multiple color layer support.
+- 1.94 - Initial support for Star Wars Outlaws, including new model, animation, and image formats.